CodeMaster10000/git-repo-analyzer/README.md

 3. **Setup**

-   Go to the repo-data directory and inside the repositories.xml file, append any repo urls of your choice in the format:
+   - Go to the repo-data directory and inside the repositories.xml file, append any repo urls of your choice in the format:

    ```xml
    <repository>
         <url>git-repo-url</url>
     </repository>
    ```

+   - Inside the `application.properties` configure the settings for the `SonarQube` server instance

 4. **Run the application**